 - Ancient Woodland

 - Area of Outstanding Natural Beauty (AONB)

 - Biosphere Reserve

 - Local Nature Reserve (LNR)

 - National Nature Reserve (NNR)

 - National Park

 - Ramsar Site

-- Site of Special Scientific Interest (SSSI)\
+- Site of Special Scientific Interest (SSSI)

 - Special Area of Conservation (SAC)

 - Special Protection Area (SPA)

-\Does the site fall within a SSSI Impact Risk Zone and would the proposed use/development trigger the requirement to consult Natural England?
+Does the site fall within a SSSI Impact Risk Zone and would the proposed use/development trigger the requirement to consult Natural England?

 Partly or adjacent - SSSI Impact Risk Zone.
-Proposed use would trigger requirement to consult Natuiral England.
+Proposed use could trigger requirement to consult Natuiral England.

-Site is predominantly, or wholly, within or adjacent to the following non statutory environmental designations:

-- Green Infrastructure Corridor

-- Local Wildlife Site (LWS)

-- Public Open Space

-- Site of Importance for Nature Conservation (SINC)

-- Nature Improvement Area

-- Regionally Important Geological Site

-- Other

-- Flood Zone 1: Low Risk

-- Flood Zone 2: Medium Risk

-- Flood Zone 3 (less or more vulnerable site use):

-Medium Risk

-- Flood Zone 3 (highly vulnerable site use): High Risk

-- Less than 15% of the site is affected by medium or high risk of surface water flooding Low Risk - >15% of the site is affected by medium or high risk of surface water flooding - Medium Risk

-Is the land classified as the best and most versatile agricultural land (Grades 1, 2 or 3a)?

-2. Assessment of Suitability Site contains habitats with the potential to support priority species?
-Does the site contain local wildliferich habitats?
+2. Assessment of Suitability Site is predominantly, or wholly, within or adjacent to the following non statutory environmental designations: Yes / No / partly or adjacent / Unknown Green Infrastructure Corridor Local Wildlife Site (LWS) Public Open Space Site of Importance for Nature Conservation (SINC) Nature Improvement Area Regionally Important Geological Site Other No Site is predominantly, or wholly, within Flood Zones 2 or 3?
+See guidance notes: • Flood Zone 1: Low Risk • Flood Zone 2: Medium Risk • Flood Zone 3 (less or more vulnerable site use): Medium Risk • Flood Zone 3 (highly vulnerable site use): High Risk Low Risk Site is at risk of surface water flooding?
+See guidance notes: • Less than 15% of the site is affected by medium or high risk of surface water flooding - Low Risk • >15% of the site is affected by medium or high risk of surface water flooding - Medium Risk Low Risk Is the land classified as the best and most versatile agricultural land (Grades 1, 2 or 3a)?
+Yes / No / Unknown Unknown - Grade 3 on Regional ALC map Site contains habitats with the potential to support priority species?
+Does the site contain local wildlife-rich habitats?
 Is the site part of: • UK BAP Priority Habitat; • a wider ecological network (including the hierarchy of international, national and locally designated sites of importance for biodiversity); • wildlife corridors (and stepping stones that connect them); and/or • an area identified by national and local partnerships for habitat management, enhancement, restoration or creation?
 Yes / No / Unknown Yes - Woodland Priority Habitat Network of Lower Spatial Priority, Priority Species for CS Targeting - Lapwing, Farm Wildlife Package Area Site is predominantly, or wholly, within or adjacent to an Air Quality Management Area (AQMA)?
-Yes / No / Unknown No Physical Constraints Is the site: Flat or relatively flat / Gently sloping or uneven / Steeply sloping Gently sloping Is there existing vehicle access to the site, or potential to create suitable access?
+Yes / No / Unknown No Physical Constraints Is the site: Flat or relatively flat / Gently sloping or uneven / Steeply sloping Gently sloping

+2. Assessment of Suitability Is there existing vehicle access to the site, or potential to create suitable access?
 Yes / No / Unknown Yes - field gate from Winchester Road Is there existing pedestrian access to the site, or potential to create suitable access?
 Yes / No / Unknown No - pedestrians would have to walk on road Is there existing cycle access to the site, or potential to create suitable access?
 Yes / No / Unknown Yes - but only from road and not a dedicated cycle way Are there any Public Rights of Way (PRoW) crossing the site?
 Yes / No / Unknown No Are there any known Tree Preservation Orders on the site?
 Yes / No / Unknown Unknown Are there veteran/ancient trees within or adjacent to the site?
 Within / Adjacent / No / Unknown Yes, within and adjoining Are there other significant trees within or adjacent to the site?
-Within / Adjacent / No / Unknown No

-2. Assessment of Suitability Is the site likely to be affected by ground contamination?
+Within / Adjacent / No / Unknown No Is the site likely to be affected by ground contamination?
 Yes / No / Unknown No Is there any utilities infrastructure crossing the site i.e. power lines/pipe lines, or is the site in close proximity to hazardous installations?
-Yes / No / Unknown Unknown Would development of the site result in a loss of social, amenity or community value?
-Yes / No / Unknown No
+Yes / No / Unknown No Would development of the site result in a loss of social, amenity or community value?
+Yes / No / Unknown No •